-ODS \$117 Introduction to Ice Climbing I credit (.5+2)
+ODS \$117 Introduction to Ice Climbing I credit (.5+2) or 2 credits (.5+3)

 An introduction to the basics of top rope ice climbing.
 Course covers risk assessment, hazard evaluation, equipment, ice climbing techniques, knots, belaying, rappelling, and top rope anchors for ice climbing.
 Outings are a required component of the course.